Cats exhibit behaviors that often seem strange to us.

 2. Pain Management

 Many animals will lick themselves when they are in pain.
-Your cat may display excessive licking behavior with herself and also with you.
-If you have a cat like mine, who begrudgingly bestows the occasional meager lick that suddenly is licking to excess, you may want to take a closer look.
+If you have a cat like mine, who begrudgingly bestows the occasional meager lick that suddenly becomes licking to excess, you may want to take a closer look.

 - Make sure there are no irritations on your cat’s skin, or that they are not visibly injured in some way.

 - Check the paws and claws — if cats’ claws aren’t taken care of, they can grow into their paw pads.
-It is painful, and you’d certainly see a lot of licking as they try to soothe themselves.
+It’s painful, and you’d certainly see a lot of licking as they try to soothe themselves.

 When in doubt, call your veterinarian.
 Often behavior changes are the first sign of something wrong, and many illnesses and injuries are best treated in the early stages.